 You can also inactivate an employee from your list if it starts to get cluttered with names of employees who no longer work for you.
-Read about inactivating items, employees, customers, and vendors in the sidebar "Inactivating list items" elsewhere in this chapter.
+Read about inactivating items, employees, customers, and vendors in the following "Inactivating list items" sidebar.
 I recommend waiting to inactivate them until after the year is finished and the W-2 forms have been printed.